subygan/muse/README.md

-A super simple music player
+A super simple music player.
+Over the web